afred/hydra-dev-docs/duraspace-wiki-orig/Developers/markdown/guidelines_for_committers.md

 -   [Sample commit messages](#GuidelinesforCommitters-Samplecommitmessages)

-## Committing to the Shared Git Repository {#GuidelinesforCommitters-CommittingtotheSharedGitRepository}
+## Committing to the Shared Git Repository

-**Note**: If you *are not* a committer on a project, please refer to the [Guidelines for contributors](/display/hydra/Guidelines+for+Contributors) for information on how you can contribute code using pull requests.
+**Note**: If you *are not* a committer on a project, please refer to the [Guidelines for contributors](https://wiki.duraspace.orgdisplay/hydra/Guidelines+for+Contributors) for information on how you can contribute code using pull requests.
 If you *are* a committer on a project, read these guidelines for contributing directly to the shared Git repository.

 The code for each of the shared Hydra projects is collectively maintained by the project's committers.
 Each project has a technical lead and/or a release manager, but most decisions are made collectively.